unumam/unumam.github.io/storage-graphs.md

 Every datascience project starts by importing the data.
 Let's see how long it will take to load an adjacency list into each DB.
-But before comparing DBs, let's see what our SSD is capable of by simply parsing the list (2 or 3 column CSV).
+But before comparing DBs, let's see what our SSD is capable of by simply parsing the list (2 or 3 columns CSV).
 This will be our baseline for estimating the time required to build the indexes in each DB.

 |                   | PatentCitations |  MouseGenes  |  HumanBrain  |   Gains    |